Callysto Blog

 Students Seek a Sustainable Life on Mars as Part of Callysto hackathon

 From August 5-10, 2020, Callysto went “back” to the red planet for another hackathon.
-Participating Grades 9-12 students from across Canada were challenged with the following mission: Callysto hackathons are designed to challenge students to solve challenges through coding and data analysis.
-The goal of these events, and the Callysto project in general, is to …
+Participating Grades 9-12 students from across Canada were challenged with the following mission: You’re a data scientist on a team that has just arrived on Mars.

 Students Explore Mars as Humanity’s New Home During Online Callysto Hackathon